armandofox/armandofox.github.io/_posts/travel/2010-11-20-visiting-nyc.md

 anywhere, Steinway & Sons was founded by German immigrant Heinrich Steinweg (later Henry Steinway) in New York in 1853, and has been building pianos at the Astoria factory since 1880.
-Free factory tours are held two or three times a week but you must .
+Free factory tours are held two or three times a week but you must reserve in advance.
 Every Steinway sold in the US is made here, essentially by hand and taking about a year per piano, using largely the same techniques and equipment that were used in 1880.
 (Steinways sold in Europe are made in the Hamburg factory, which was established later.)
-The Steinway factory is 1 mile from the Ditmars Blvd. subway station (N, Q lines); unfortunately there isn't a bus that gets you any closer.
-Allow 2 hours.
+The Steinway factory is about a 15-20 minute walk from the Ditmars Blvd. subway station (N, Q lines).
+Allow 2 hours for tour itself, exclusive of travel time.

 # 9. Greenwich Village